Darkbeldin/xcp-ng-org/docs/guides.md

 ### Requirements

 * A UEFI guest VM.
-* For Windows, ensure the VM has 2 vCPUs
+* For Windows, ensure the VM has at least 2 vCPUs.

 ### Configure the Pool

-Before enabling UEFI Secure Boot for guest VMs, first execute the `secureboot-certs` script.
+Before enabling UEFI Secure Boot for guest VMs, first execute the `secureboot-certs` script on one host of the pool.
 This tool downloads, formats, and installs UEFI certificates for the `PK`, `KEK`, `db`, and `dbx` certificates in the XCP-ng pool.

 :::tip
 To understand UEFI Secure Boot certs, please read James Bottomley's article [The Meaning of all the UEFI Keys](https://blog.hansenpartnership.com/the-meaning-of-all-the-uefi-keys/).